benjaminlefevre/bendk97-space-killer/README.md

 ## LICENSE

-This project is licenced under the MIT license.
+This project is licenced under the GPLv3 license.

 For more details check the [LICENCE](LICENSE) file